 By Mohammed Faraz Khan, Engagement Manager, Zinnov; Richa Kejriwal, Marketing, Zinnov

 There has been a significant shift in the pecking order of employers in India.
-While in the past, product companies use to rule the roost and were the employer of choice, today Tech Giants, Unicorns, and niche start-ups are enjoying the major share of the India talent pie.
+While in the past, product companies used to rule the roost and were the employers of choice, today, Tech Giants, Unicorns, and niche start-ups are enjoying the major share of the India talent pie.
 In addition, Public Sector Units are competing with Service Providers and are fast becoming a threat to MNCs as well.
-This major shift in the competitive landscape is compelling organizations to push the envelope and assess their talent management strategies
+This major shift in the competitive talent landscape is compelling organizations to push the envelope and assess their talent management strategies

 Zinnov’s 8-pronged methodology to become an employer of choice

 Here are some of the initiatives that can help multinationals and product organizations become a preferred employer of choice:

 As a function of the increasing competition, branding has become a crucial part of any talent management strategy.
 To become an employer of choice, companies need a thorough branding strategy that will cater to people within and outside the organization.
 The branding strategy must be structured around four key themes :

 a.
 Center level branding: Companies need to spread awareness regarding the work that is being done at the center across BUs, its values, and culture.
 This includes media roundtables, hackathons, knowledge sessions like TEDx, start-up and university boot camps, and site visits.

 b.
 Management team branding: This includes positioning the management team as thought leaders by sponsoring conferences, leveraging speaking opportunities, and also through social media positioning.
 Encouraging the management team to become members of technology/leadership communities and councils also brings along the necessary opportunity to network and build a personal brand along with that of the company.
 For e.g., PayPal constantly promotes its management through print and social media.